Gitstar-OC/Theme-Verse/README.md

 ### Hello, I am Om, I will be leading the front end of this project.
 If anyone is a intermidiate or skilled back end developer, I would like to collaborate with them to work with me on this project.
 Feel free to contact me by [Gmail](https://mail.google.com/mail/?view=cm&fs=1&to=chandankarom07@gmail.com)

 ## Technologies in use for this project ⚙️👨🏻‍💻
+>  Make sure to add the back end technologies you are using.